Defense-in-Depth Encryption · For the People

 718 bytes · 216 paths · 8 AES layers

 Take the Challenge →64 layers.
 256-bit path.
 256-bit random key.
 Full-strength MEDINA.
-No classical or quantum computer can crack this.
-Not now.
-Not ever.
+No known classical or quantum attack can crack this by brute force.

 4,334 bytes · 2256 paths · 64 AES layers